unibo-spe/spe-slides/content/08-advanced-git/_index.md

 ## Rebase interactive

 * Rebase can be used in *interactive* mode (option `-i`) to *rewrite history*
-* Interactive rebase stops after each commit to allow for changes, such as editing the message or add files
+* Interactive rebase stops after each commit to allow for changes, such as editing the message or adding files

 `rebase -i <tree-ish>`